Cwighty/aws_lambda_demo/readme.md

 ## Pros

-- No need to manage servers
+- No need to manage servers / logging / monitoring / scaling / infrastructure
 - Pay per use
 - Easy to scale
 - Many triggers available